LiangliangNan/PolyFit/ReadMe-data.md

 The parameters for most examples are as follows: fitting = 0.46, coverage = 0.27, and complexity = 0.27 (Note that weights in a wide range can produce the same results).
 Slightly different weights (fitting = 0.3, coverage = 0.4, and complexity = 0.3) are used for the sofa example in Figure 4(i), where the background (ground plane) has a much higher density than the object (sofa), thus the smaller data fitting weight.
-In case non-default parameters are used, these parameters are provided in the files names.
+In case non-default parameters are used, these parameters are provided in the file names.

 ---